CharityLogic Software Service Agreement

 13. Billing and Payments

-a) Subscriptions are billed annually.
+a) Subscriptions Fees are billed annually in advance and are due on or before the first day of the then current term (due date of the invoice).
 Requests for quarterly billing will be considered on a case by case basis, but a service fee will be assessed.
 A one-time adjustment of annual billing date to better align billing with Customer’s fiscal billing cycle will be honored for the first bill processed.
-An annual increase may be assessed on renewal invoices.
+An annual increase may be applied to Subscription Fees on renewal invoices.

 b) All payments are Net 30 days.
-Any paid subscription is non-refundable.
+Any paid Fees are non-refundable except as expressly set out in Section 12(c)(iii).

 14. Usage of the 2-1-1 Taxonomy